 We then came down to the gift shop to buy some nice souvenirs and gifts and headed back to Sydney.
 Welcome back home!

 Love our itinerary?
 Excited to visit Broken Hill?
-Book your accommodation via Booking.com below at cheaper prices!
+Book your accommodat ion via Booking.com below at cheaper prices!

-This post may contain affiliate links which means that at zero additional cost for you, we will earn a small commission if you decide to buy something via the links provided.
-This helps us in running our website.
-Thank you!
+This post may contain affiliate links.
+This means that, at no additional cost to you, we may earn a small commission if you make a purchase through the links provided.
+These commissions help support our website and allow us to continue sharing our travel experiences.
+Thank you for your support.